Notes about NetworkX namespace objects set up here:

 backend for functions that mutate input graphs.

-returns_graph : bool, default False
+returns_graph : bool, optional (default: False)

 Whether the function can return or yield a graph object.
 By default,